Approaching Massive MIMO Performance with Reconfigurable Intelligent Surfaces: We Do Not Need Many Antennas: DL Performance Measure and Problem Formulation

-The performance measures that have been derived in the previous section depend on the RIS configuration, through the matrix $\bP$, on the downlink power control coefficients $\eta_1^{(d)}, \ldots, \eta_K^{(d)}$ and on the beamforming vectors $\bw_1, \ldots, \bw_K$.
-In this paper, in order to show the potentialities of the proposed RIS-aided MIMO solution, we will consider the optimization of the RIS configuration and of the transmit power coefficients.
-This forms the object of the current section.
+The SE depends on the RIS configuration, through the vector $\bp$, on the DL power control coefficients $\bEtad$ and on the precoding vectors $\{\bw_k\}$.
+In this paper, in order to show the potentialities of the proposed RIBS architecture, we consider the joint optimization of the RIS configuration and of the transmit power coefficients to maximize the minimum per-UE SE throughout all the network, under power budget and hardware constraints.
+The optimization problem formulates as